haberdashPI/simple-src-docs/README.md

 ## Roadmap

-- support language specific config
+- support multi-line tag values
-- support multiple source directories
+- support filtering via the config file / command line args
 - implement a "watch" mode version of the service (or use npm extension to do this for us in master key)